kaylas2138/off_label/README.md

 # off_label

 Automated mapping of Electronic Health Records to document off-label drug use.
 There are thousands of off-label medications that are being prescribed to patients on a daily basis.
-For this project, we have developed an automated method to detect and analyze off-label prescription pattern by comparing diagnosis codes and approved indications for prescribed medications within the [MIMICIV dataset](https://physionet.org/content/mimiciv/0.4/).
+For this project, we have developed an automated method to detect and analyze off-label prescribing patterns by comparing diagnosis codes to FDA-approved indications, commonly occurring off-label uses, and uses being studied in clinical trials for prescribed medications within the [MIMICIV dataset](https://physionet.org/content/mimiciv/0.4/).

-We utilize OMOP vocabulary to map nonstandard diagnosis codes to their standard `SNOMED` equivalent.
+We utilize OMOP vocabulary to map nonstandard diagnosis codes (primarily ICD from MIMIC) to their standard `SNOMED` equivalent.
 For medications, we map `NDC` codes to their `RxNorm` equivalent, then to `SNOMED` to ensure that we are capturing the drug ingredient.

 We leverage the hierarchical vocabulary structure to compare indication matchings between:

 1\.
 One-to-one Nonstandard `ICD` to standard `SNOMED` diagnosis mapping,

 2\.
 Horizontal mapping from Standard `SNOMED` to other non-standard `SNOMED`, and

 3\.
 Hierarchical mapping from Standard `SNOMED` to its parents and children vocabulary.

+We also leverage the MeSH hierarchy to compare:

+1\.
+One-to-one MeSH terms
+2.\ Tree taversal of MeSH structure

 ### Indication Data